usnistgov/SDNist/README.md

-q# SDNist v2.0: Deidentified Data Report Tool
+# SDNist v2.0: Deidentified Data Report Tool

 ## [SDNist is the offical software package for engaging in the NIST Collaborative Research Cycle](https://pages.nist.gov/privacy_collaborative_research_cycle)

 Welcome!
 SDNist v2.0 is a python package that provides benchmark data and evaluation metrics for deidentified data generators.
-This version of SDNist supports using the [NIST Diverse Community Excerpts](https://github.com/usnistgov/SDNist/tree/main/nist%20diverse%20communities%20data%20excerpts), a geographically partioned, limited feature data set.
+This version of SDNist supports using the [NIST Diverse Communities Data Excerpts](https://github.com/usnistgov/SDNist/tree/main/nist%20diverse%20communities%20data%20excerpts), a geographically partioned, limited feature data set.

 The deidentified data report evaluates utility and privacy of a given deidentified dataset and generates a summary quality report with performance of a deidentified dataset enumerated and illustrated for each utility and privacy metric.